Guide to getting an associate degree in education

 A course in observation and assessment covers the behind-the-scenes work teachers do to ensure their students are receiving the most from their lessons.
 Different observation techniques are introduced – and followed by lessons that teach students when to use them, and how to assess the data collected to adapt future lessons for optimum student achievement.

 The importance of good nutrition, safety procedures in a classroom, and overall health are imperative to know when working in the education field.
-Teachers and early years educators need to have a basic understanding of the benefits of good health, safety, and nutrition on development, plus the detrimental effects it can have when ignored.
+Teachers and early years educators are trained in basic understanding of the benefits of good health, safety, and nutrition on development.

-Especially if you’re interested in pursuing a career in the preschool setting, an infant and toddler course is essential.
-This course focuses on development in the first 2 years of life which is when the brain and body undergo many dramatic developmental changes.
+Especially if you are interested in pursuing a career in the preschool setting, an infant and toddler course is essential.
+This course focuses on development in the first 2 years of life, which is when the brain and body undergo many dramatic developmental changes.
 You will learn about milestones, developmentally appropriate practices, and healthy learning environments.

 Certificate opportunities at the associate level